NE Official Government Website logo NE Official Government Website logo

 • Complete mailing addresses of employers, including ZIP code and the city in which the business is physically located

-• Your start and end dates with each employer, including month, day, and year
+• Your start and end dates with each employer, including month, day, and year.
+Include self employment.

 • Your reason for leaving each employer (lack of work, voluntary quit, discharge, leave of absence)